 6. Get your food out of the house – Whether you cater events, start delivering your entrees, hold exclusive off-site events, or participate in summer food festivals, your food needs to leave the house to be seen and recognized.
 The free press these initiatives usually generate are only the side benefit to reaching your customers no matter where they are.

-7. Source locally – Local food was one of the hottest trends of 2011, and there’s no reason to believe it won’t be hot again in 2012.
-Local food is great for marketing because when you talk about partnering with other local businesses to bring local food to your tables you become a part of the community, and the word-of-mouth this generates is invaluable.
+7. Source locally – Local food is great for marketing because when you talk about partnering with other local businesses to bring local food to your tables you become a part of the community, and the word-of-mouth this generates is invaluable.

 8. Let customers pay what they want – Some restaurants have gone as far as making pay-what-you-want their only pricing plan.
 You may not have the sand for that, and understandably so, but that doesn’t mean you can’t hold special events with pay anything as the core of the promotion.
 Even if you only break even, the buzz around the event will help you snag more regular customers.